elastic/ecctl/docs/ecctl_deployment_show.md

 ### Options

 ```
+      --clear-transient           Removes the transient field in order to make read - edit - write loop safer.
+The default value of clear-transient depends on the value of generate-update-payload.
+If generate-update-payload is true then clear-transient defaults to true.
+Otherwise defaults to false.
       --generate-update-payload   Outputs JSON which can be used as an argument for the --file flag with the update command.
   -h, --help                      help for show
       --kind string               Optional deployment resource kind (apm, appsearch, kibana, elasticsearch)